Argentina Travel Tips

-- Buenos Aires is pretty dangerous (see below).
+- Buenos Aires can be dangerous (see below).
 Check with your friendly hotel or hostel employees to find out which areas to avoid.

 - At the time we were there, the exchange rate that banks gave you was far worse than the exchange rate you can get on the black market.
 Take a wander down Florida Street and see what I mean.
 I’ve since heard that this has been improved but Florida Street is pretty interesting regardless.

-- Argentina is BIG so bus rides are LONG.
-Bring a blanket and some ear plugs and settle in for the long haul.
+- Argentina is huge with loads of amazing stuff to do.
+But this means either flying or enduring LONG bus rides!
+Bring a blanket and some earplugs and settle in for the long haul.

-- You’ll eat loads of meat.
-Well, lamb specifically.
+- You’ll probably eat loads of meat.
+Well, beef and lamb specifically.
 Vegetarians may starve in this country.

 All in all, it was a terrifying experience that negatively shaped my feeling about Buenos Aires and Argentina as a whole.
 The police officers returned my wallet but kept my sweatshirt and purse as well as Nick’s camera case for evidence.
 They said we could come back to pick it up in 5 days but we were outta there in 2.
 Looking back now, I can laugh at the situation although it will probably be a cold day in hell before I willingly return to Buenos Aires.

 We didn’t let that horrifying experience completely ruin our time in Buenos Aires as there was still so much to see!

 So the next day we took a tour of the seemingly safer areas and had a stroll through La Recoleta Cemetery.
 The graves are beyond impressive and several important people are buried there such as Eva Peron.